tlaukkan/zigbee4java/README.md

 Questions can be sent to the following email address: 'zigbee4java@googlegroups.com'.

-You can also contact me directly: 'tommi.s.e.laukkanen@gmail.com'.
+Or you can contact team members directly:

+* tommi.s.e.laukkanen@gmail.com

+(Contributors, please add yourself to the list if you wish to provide support.)

 Chat
 ----